dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 For more information on generating gRPC C# assets, see <xref:grpc/basics>.

 By default a `<Protobuf>` reference will generate both a concrete client and a service base class. `GrpcServices` attribute can be used to limit C# asset generation to either the concrete client or service base class.
-Valid `GrpcServices` are:
+Valid `GrpcServices` options are:

 * `Server`
 * `Client`
-* `Both` (also the default)
+* `Both` (the default)

 An ASP.NET Core web app serving gRPC only needs the service base class generated: